laruence/yar/README.md

 ```

 ### Server
-When a server response a result,  it will send a struct (in PHP):
+When a server responses,  the response is sent also as an array (in PHP) like:
 ```php
 <?php
 array(